You might decide to change the default font in Outlook 2013 if you find the default font style or color to be unappealing.

 Step 8: Click the OK button to save your changes, then click the OK buttons on the Signature and Stationery and Outlook Options windows to return to Outlook.

 Don’t like the way your name is appearing on emails that you send?
-You can read this article to learn how to change how your name appears in Outlook 2013.
+Learn how to change the way your name is displayed in Outlook 2013 if you want your message recipients to see a different name when you email them.